codeforboston/flagging/docs/docs/admin.md

 ### Cyanobacteria Overrides

 There should be a link to this page in the admin navigation bar.
-On this page, one can add an override for a reach with a start time and end time, and if the current time is between those times then the reach will be marked as unsafe on the main website, regardless of the model data.
+On this page one can add an override for a boathouse.
+All overridden boathouses will be marked as unsafe on the website regardless of the model data.

 ## Update Database Manually